-7. Adjacent coastal states/territories shall receive continuous near real-time VMS data pursuant to paragraph 22 of the Commission's Rules and Procedures for the Protection, Access to, and Dissemination of High Seas Non-Public Domain Data and Information Compiled by the Commission for the Purpose of Monitoring, Control or Surveillance (MCS) Activities and the Access to and Dissemination of High Seas VMS Data for Scientific Purposes; and through a standing request under paragraph 50 of these Rules and Procedures
+7. The Authorized MCS Entities of adjacent coastal states/territories shall receive continuous near real-time VMS data for the Areas of Application pursuant to paragraph 22 of the Commission's Rules and Procedures for the Protection, Access to, and Dissemination of High Seas Non-Public Domain Data and Information Compiled by the Commission for the Purpose of Monitoring, Control or Surveillance (MCS) Activities and the Access to and Dissemination of High Seas VMS Data for Scientific Purposes; and through a standing request under paragraph 50 of these Rules and Procedures.
+For the members of the Forum Fisheries Agency, this data shall be integrated into the adjacent coastal state/territory view of the FFA Regional Surveillance Picture.